-For a long time, my depression absolutely alienated my husband because I retreated and wouldn’t discuss it with him.
-I told other friends when I was feeling desperate, but I didn’t tell him because I didn’t want him hovering around me.
+For a long time, my depression alienated my husband because I retreated and wouldn’t discuss it with him.
+I told other friends when I was feeling desperate.
+However, I didn’t tell him because I didn’t want him hovering around me.
 I mostly wanted to be left alone.
 I didn’t think I could stand to hear him constantly asking, “Are you OK?
 How are you feeling today?”
 So I shut the door in his face, crawled under the blankets, and disappeared.

 Married Life, Scary Life